We work to protect you

 Fraudulent calls being made to consumers about potential fraud on their card accounts

 Avant Money has become aware of fraudulent calls being made to consumers about potential fraud on their card accounts.
-The calls appear to be coming from a Dublin number 01 554 3669 , however this numbers does not belong to Avant Money and is most likely being spoofed*
+The calls appear to be coming from various mobile numbers, however these numbers do not belong to Avant Money.
+We will not initiate a phone call with a customer from a mobile number.

-Callers are pretending to be Avant Money Fraud team representatives in an attempt to trick you into disclosing your security credentials and any onetime pass codes in order to authorise transactions for their use.
+Callers are pretending to be Avant Money Fraud team representatives (in some cases the name provided is Andrew), claiming there is fraud on your card account in an attempt to trick you into disclosing your security credentials and any onetime pass codes in order to authorise transactions for their use.
 If the caller claims to be one of our employees and you have reason to doubt their identity, hang up and, if possible, use a different phone and dial the telephone number at the back of your credit card to check if an agent from Avant Money tried to contact you.

 Don't get caught out :